defagos/make-fmwk/README.markdown

 Though there is no way to build a framework around a static library using an official Xcode template (alternatives exist, see e.g. https://github.com/kstenerud/iOS-Universal-Framework), it is still possible to package binaries, headers and resources for easier reuse.
 This is just what `make-fmwk` is made for.

-The following is inspired by Pete Goodliffe's article published on accu.org: http://accu.org/index.php/articles/1594
+The following is inspired by [Pete Goodliffe's article published on accu.org](http://accu.org/index.php/articles/1594)

 ### Background

 When a standard `.framework` directory (created using the Xcode template for MacOS) is added to Xcode, two things happen:

-* Xcode looks for a dynamic library file located at the root of this directory, and bearing the same name as the `.framework`
+* The linker receives a `-framework FrameworkName` flag, and the parent directory of the framework is added to the framework lookup path.
+When linking, the linker looks for a binary bearing the same name as the `.framework` and contained within it.
+If the `-framework FrameworkName,Suffix` syntax is used instead, the linker looks for a binary having the same name as the `.framework` followed by the given suffix, in this example `FrameworkNameSuffix`.
+This makes it possible to bundle several flavors of the same binary into a `.framework`, e.g. debug and release, and to selectively choose which to link against
-* Xcode also looks for a `Headers` directory containing the headers defining the framework public interface.
+* The compiler looks in the `.framework` for a `Headers` directory containing the headers defining the framework public interface.
 These can then be imported by clients using `#import <framework_name/header_name.h>`.
 More precisely, the structure of a MacOS framework is made of symbolic links and directories to handle various versions of a library within the same `.framework`.
 Refer to the MacOS framework programming guide for more information.

 The binary file located at the root of the `.framework` directory does not need to be diretctly executable, though.
 It can also be a universal binary file, created by the `lipo` command which brings together binaries compiled for different architectures.
 The linker then just figures out which `.a` it needs when a project is compiled, and extracts it from the universal binary file.
 Therefore, it is possible to create "fake" frameworks wrapping a static library.
 Though these frameworks are not frameworks in the Xcode sense, Xcode will happily deal with them and discover their content.
 For iOS frameworks (which do not embed a dynamic library), we do not need to create the whole directory structure and symbolic links needed to support different versions.
 Only one version will always be available, creating such a structure would therefore be overkill.